 Charles J. Solomon, from USA (1964-1968) succeeded him as President, followed by Count Carl Bonde, from Sweden (1968-1970).

 With the election of Julius Rosenblum in 1970, the WBF started to assume the mantle of a real World Organisation.
 Rosenblum strongly believed that bridge needed to have a visible central organisation with a global reach rather than conducting its affairs on a local or continental basis.
 When in 1976 Rosenblum decided to retire for health reasons, Jaime Ortiz-Patiño from Switzerland, was elected President.

 Under his guidance the WBF started its new modern era and in August 1977 was incorporated under the Laws of the State of New York as a “not for profit” organization.
-The Federation cast off the mantle of a paternalistic organization and was re-structured as an International Federation devoted to offering its members the best possible service.
+The Federation cast off the mantle of a paternalistic organization and was re-structured as an International Federation devoted to offering its member countries, the National Bridge Organisations (NBOs) the best possible service.
 The stimulation given by Ortiz-Patiño to building the organizational and administrative structure, to developing the discipline and its image, to introducing new rules and a rigid code of ethics is still effective even today.
 When he left the WBF in 1986 he was elected President Emeritus by acclamation for his exceptional services to bridge.

 Denis Howard, from Australia, succeeded him to the Presidency from 1986 to 1990.